dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 **In this case, you need to restart the command several times, until the exit code is 0.**
 **Only then, all files are processed.**
 **Unexpected errors result in exit code 1.**
+**If this batch splitting happens, every run produces a new pickle file.**

 You can orchestrate this with a shell script, e.g.: